 Multi-well plate readers are widely used for high throughput screening assays in the drug discovery process.
 The most common format is 96 wells per plate.
 Plate readers use light to detect chemical interactions.
-We introduced a range of these products in 2001 beginning with absorbance readers and followed by luminescence readers.
-Our Asys Hitech subsidiary manufactures these products, and we primarily sell them through distributors under our Asys Hitech brand name.
-In June 2006, we expanded our multi-well plate reader offerings with the purchase of selected assets of Anthos Labtec Instruments GmbH ("Anthos"), a subsidiary of Beckman Coulter, Inc. We acquired Asys Hitech in December 2001 through our Biochrom subsidiary.
+We introduced a range of these products in 2001 including absorbance readers and luminescence readers.
+Our Biochrom subsidiary manufactures these products, and we sell them primarily through distributors under our Asys Hitech brand name.
+In June 2006, we expanded our multi-well plate reader offerings with the purchase of selected assets of Anthos Labtec Instruments GmbH ("Anthos"), a subsidiary of Beckman Coulter, Inc.